 Florida State Parks - The Country's Best Park System

 Florida has 67 counties covering over 65,000 square miles.
-I was determined to find a county that didn’t have a Florida State Park.
+We were determined to find a county that didn’t have a Florida State Park.
 It was a futile effort.
 Every county has a state park or a river or stream originating from a park.
-Florida has 175 state parks from the tip of the panhandle to the tip of the Keys.
+Florida has 175 state parks from the tip of the panhandle to the tip of the Florida Keys.
 Many are along two major bodies of water, the Gulf of Mexico and the Atlantic Ocean.
-A few have both bodies of water surrounding them in the Keys.
+A few Florida State Parks have both bodies of water surrounding them in the Keys.

 - lost cost entry fees, if any.